 The Canadian Dealer Offered Rate, named CDOR, is the recognized benchmark index for bankers' acceptances with a term-to-maturity of one year or less.
 CDOR serves both money and derivative markets: it is employed for the final settlement price for the BAX futures contracts as well as for the OTC derivatives market synthetic instrument calculations like FRAs and swaps.

-CDOR is determined daily from a survey of nine market makers in bankers' acceptances (BA), including:
+CDOR is determined daily from a survey of seven market makers in bankers' acceptances (BA), including:

 - BMO Nesbitt Burns